sgmurphy/wordpress-plugins/premium-addons-for-elementor/readme.txt

 == Installation ==

-= Minimum Requirements =

-* WordPress 4.5 or greater
-* PHP version 5.4 or greater
-* MySQL version 5.0 or greater

-= Installation Instructions =

 - First make sure that Elementor Page Builder is installed, As this plugin works only with it.
 - Download the plugin then Upload it to the plugin folder: /wp-content/plugins/ or install it through the WordPress plugins screen directly.
 - Activate the plugin through the ‘Plugins’ screen in WordPress.